New Army: Pace of reform

 The incompetence of the officers and the technical deficiencies of the military were routinely attacked by imperial censors and the Throne ordered the Board of War to deliberate on the matter of modernisation of the officer corps, something not rectified until several years later with the abolition of the military examination.

-The pace of reform and its extent was diluted and slowed by the corruption, favourtism, and general negligence in the bureaucracy, and the Throne often issued edicts to demand the bureaucrats fire the old, incompetent, and weak and report them to the Board of Punishment, but the bureaucrats rarely did this, instead shielding one another especially at higher levels.
+The pace of reform and its extent was diluted and slowed by the corruption, favouritism, and general negligence in the bureaucracy, and the Throne often issued edicts to demand the bureaucrats fire the old, incompetent, and weak and report them to the Board of Punishment, but the bureaucrats rarely did this, instead shielding one another especially at higher levels.
 This did not create an environment conducive for reform.

 Only minor increases in the number of modernised troops were made in the period from 1897 to the Boxer rebellion.
 Whilst the support for reform was almost universal, even amongst the Tartar-Generals, the actual extent of reform was minimal.
 The Tartar-General of Heilongjiang even praised the ability of his forces in fighting bandits and their lack of reform whilst simultaneously admitting they would be useless in true combat.
 Additionally, spears and bows were still commonplace, and the Heilongjiang general complained that it was too expensive to equip his entire force with rifles and instead asked for permission to make breech loaded jingals, a weapon lower in cost.